 — Michael Cooper (1965) They Came to Japan, University of California Press, p.
 282.

 30th day [7th month, 3rd year of the Kôka era] (September 20, 1846, Gregorian); Clear weather.
-Since deer antler-cutting ceremony will be held on the 4th day of next month, young men were gathering bucks.
-In the process, they accidentally killed a big buck because they had trouble in holding it down.
+Since the deer antler-cutting ceremony will be held on the 4th day of next month, young men were gathering bucks.
+In the process, they accidentally killed a big buck because they had trouble holding it down.
 Accordingly the prince of Ichijo-in and the monks of Kofuku-ji filed an indictment against the buck killers.
-The accusers behaved like an ancient Chinese tyrant.
+The accusers behaved like ancient Chinese tyrants.
 I persuaded them saying “Because bucks hurt people in mid-autumn, citizens are cutting their antlers under permission of the magistrate’s office.
-It might be equivalent to cutting bird’s wings or human fingers.
+It might be equivalent to cutting a bird’s wings or human fingers.
 Since we permit harming deer, we cannot punish ones for killing deer.
-This item cannot be treated literally to the law.”
+This item cannot be treated literally according to the law.”
 The monks accepted my persuasion.
-It is said that, in old times, one who killed a deer was stoned to death or beheaded near the Sarusawa Pond after being dragged around Kofuku-ji.
-Although it must be a custom of the Warring States times [15 - 16th centuries] or earlier, I was perplexed with their insistence that it was unchangeable rule.
+It is said that in old times, one who killed a deer was stoned to death or beheaded near the Sarusawa Pond after being dragged around Kofuku-ji.
+Although this must have been a custom during the times of the Warring States [15–16th centuries] or earlier, I was perplexed by their insistence that it was an unchangeable rule.
 I have believed that rules of this sort, which made the killing of cranes or deer a capital offense, should only have existed in dramas played in theaters.
 It was an interesting experience to be bewildered by facing such a rule in reality.

 — From Neifu-kiji by Kawaji Toshiakira.